Many of you want to start a website or blog for the first time, and you have chosen WordPress. Good choice!

 But most of you don’t know how to get started, what do you need to purchase and where.

-Well, in this post, I’ll talk about the crucial things that you can’t create a WordPress blog or website without!
+Well, in this post, I’ll talk about the essential things needed to create a WordPress blog or website!

 Throughout the post, I’ll only use the term ‘website’, but the same things apply for a blog as well.